nodejitsu/handbook/contents/0_Table_Of_Contents.md

 - [Introduction]()
 - Deploying Your First Application
    - Signing Up
-   - Getting Jitsu ( the command line tool )
+   - Getting Jitsu ( The Nodejitsu Command Line Tool )
    - Pushing to the cloud
 - Choosing a Database For Your Application
     - CouchDB